pachyderm/docs/content/latest/reference/pachctl/pachctl_auth_logout.md

----
-# metadata #
-title:  pachctl auth logout
+## pachctl auth logout

-description: "Log out of Pachyderm by deleting your local credential.
-Note that it's not necessary to log out before logging in with another account (simply run 'pachctl auth login' twice) but 'logout' can be useful on shared workstations."
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - auth
-cliGlossary:  a
----
+Log out of Pachyderm by deleting your local credential

 ### Synopsis